-

 • Define the analysis conditions according to your products and objectives

-• Identify the potential origin of the contamination
+• Identify the potential source of contamination

 Our secure digital platform allows you to centralize your requests, track your analytical projects and receive your results with complete traceability.